jamesbryan-tx/next-starter/README.md

 ## Getting Started

 First, head on over to [Resend](https://resend.com/) and sign up for an API key and make sure you validate your domain (required to send email).
-Save your API key and verified domain to `.env.local`.
+Save your API key and verified domain to `.env`.

 Next, set up your project in Google Cloud Console and establish OAuth 2.0 Client IDs.
 Refer to [Next-Auth](https://next-auth.js.org/providers/google) for a set up guide.
-Save your Google Client ID and Client Secret to `.env.local`.
+Save your Google Client ID and Client Secret to `.env`.

 Generate a Next-Auth Secret by typing `openssl rand -base64 32` into a terminal.
-Copy the resulting secret into `.env.local`.
+Copy the resulting secret into `.env`.
 Also set your `NEXTAUTH_URL` environment variable as `http://localhost:3000`.

 For the `DATABASE_URL` environment variable, use a local connection string if developing on a local PostgreSQL database, or use a connection string provided by your serverless database provider of choice.